How to Help Someone Who Has an Eating Disorder

 When treating a diagnosis as complex as an eating disorder, there are certain levels of care that someone typically goes through, depending on the severity of their condition.

-The level of care and type of program they’re involved in may have different rules concerning how friends and family members can or can not reach out to them.
+The level of care and type of program they’re involved in may have different rules concerning how friends and family members can or can not contact them.

 For people who are in serious crisis, such as those who require hospitalization for life-threatening complications, your options may be particularly limited in the early stages of treatment.

-As treatment progresses, patients are typically given more freedom, and at this point, someone may be able to speak or meet with you more easily.
-Still, it remains important at these points to put thought into your interactions.
+As treatment progresses, patients are typically given more freedom; at this point, someone may be able to speak or meet with them more easily.
+Still, it remains important to put thought into your interactions at these points.

 Don’t push someone for details if they don’t seem comfortable or ready to discuss them.
-Don’t try to offer someone food, as this may be triggering, or against their nutritionist’s advice.
-And try to stay open and compassionate, reminding them that you’re there for them, if they need support.
+Don’t try to offer someone food, as this may be triggering or against their nutritionist’s advice.
+And try to stay open and compassionate, reminding them you’re there for them if they need support.

 It’s also important to keep in mind that for many in recovery from an eating disorder, progress is slow – and not always linear.

-Your loved one may experience moments of backsliding, where they re-engage in disordered behaviors they had previously stopped or greatly reduced.
+Your loved one may experience moments of backsliding, where they re-engage in disordered behaviors they had previously stopped or significantly reduced.
 If left unchecked, this can even lead to a full-on relapse.

 While this may feel discouraging, it is part of many recovery journeys.
 Yet that doesn’t mean they should go unacknowledged.